We all want the best equipment, but don’t want to pay too much for it.

 The best I found under €/$5000,- for a complete set, including lights, is the Sealife DC 1200.

 I have the SL961 strobe flash with diffuser and the SL980 video/photo light with it.
 That combination is perfect for this camera.
 Can be adjusted so the video light shuts up when the strobe flashes or stay on when more light is necessary.
-That combination almost always gives a perfect picture.
+That combination almost always gives a beautiful picture.

 The little compact 12Mp camera can also be used for photography on the shore, and makes very descent pictures, but it really outshines under water.